-The Sewer Maintenance Districts' (Districts) facilities consist of 4,600 miles of sewer lines, 159 sewage pump stations and 4 wastewater control treatment plants.
-The Districts must adhere to the Statewide General Waste Discharge Requirements and Monitoring and Reporting Program overseen by the California Regional Water Quality Control Board (Region 4), and all other applicable Federal, State, and Local regulations.
+The wastewater infrastructure maintained by Public Works includes 4,611 miles of mainlines, 162 pump stations, and 4 wastewater treatment plants.
+The Sewer Maintenance Districts must adhere to the Statewide General Waste Discharge Requirements and Monitoring and Reporting Program overseen by the California Regional Water Quality Control Board (Region 4), and all other applicable Federal, State, and Local regulations.